Miracles

 experience.
 Jesus said, blessed are those who believe in Him without needing a visible demonstration that He exists and of His power (Jn 20:29).

 Thus we must be aware Satan and the evil spirit realm can work deceptive magic or counterfeit miracles besides God’s genuine mighty acts (eg. Ex 7:11,22, 8:7; 2 Thes 2:9; Rev 13:13,14, 19:20).
-We should question the power behind all supernatural occurrences, asking is this consistent with God’s Word and purpose, is He the one who receives the glory?
-Even genuine Godly miracles will not convince everyone of the reality of God if their stubborn mind is fully made up for there are always doubters who have alternative explanations to what they witness (Lk 16:30,31; Act 14:3,4).
+We should question the power behind all abnormal occurrences, asking is this consistent with God’s Word and purpose, is He the one who receives the glory?
+Even genuine Godly miracles will not convince everyone of the reality of God if their stubborn mind is fully made up for there are always doubters who have alternative explanations, reasoning it is superstitution, chance or a stroke of luck to what they witness (Lk 16:30,31; Act 14:3,4).

 We are to ask (yet not demand) God to miraculously intervene in situations; Jesus declared various signs would accompany His followers (Mt 16:1; Mk 16:17,18; Act 4:29,30; 1 Cor 1:22, 12:28).
 God confirmed or backed up the preaching of the word with signs (Mk 16:20; Act 6:8, 19:11,12; Gal 3:5; Heb 2:4).
 While one of the listed gifts of the Spirit is the working of miracles, if our faith is dependent on signs and miracles, it is not a mature faith (1 Cor 12:4-11).
 We are to follow wholeheartedly, not for what He can do for us but in love and obedience regardless if He moves miraculously on our behalf or not.